komradebob/remote_switch/README.md

 To keep you informed, the header on the dashboard is green when the state is saved, red when it is not.

-## NOTE:  The MAC Address is hardcoded!
+## NOTE:  The MAC Address is _hard coded_!
 If you are going to put more than one of these on your network, change the last octet!!!

 I tried to implement selection of a random MAC every time the system booted, however it was causing instability and I ran out of time.
 If you know of a solution or fix it, please let me know!!!